 According to an old tradition, still observed today, a date palm sprig is planted for every newborn son in Oman.
 Since date palms live about as long as people do they can save their owners from starving, because fifteen dates a day is enough to provide one person with the essential vitamins, minerals and other trace elements required for one day.
 Statistically speaking, there are four date palms for each inhabitant of Oman.

-The date palm has secured the physical well-being of the country for thousands of years; the economic well-being of Oman has been guaranteed for a very long time by another tree: the olibanum tree, which grows in the South of Oman and whose resin - frankincense - was, in ancient times, literally worth its weight in gold.
+The date palm has secured the physical well-being of the country for thousands of years and was a basis of life; the economic well-being of Oman has been guaranteed for a very long time by another tree: the olibanum tree, which grows in the South of Oman and whose resin - frankincense - was, in ancient times, literally worth its weight in gold.